 - LEED System Selection.
 Each construction is different, so you must specify in which LEED system it is feasible to register the project.
 That is, the requirements change according to the rating system to which the construction is submitted.
 The needs and areas of use of a hospital will be different than a retail or an office area.

 - Project Registration.
-Once determined the LEED rating system that will apply the registered construction.
+Once the LEED system that will govern the construction is determined, it will be registered.
 This is possible through the LEED Online website.
 In addition, during this step, the team members will feed this website with calculations, information and/or photos to inform the progress of the project.

 - Application.
 When the project is completed, all pending evidence is collected and displayed to the online platform.
 When all the evidence has been collected, the project leader applies for a primary review of the entire project.